OfAaron3/irispreppy/README.md

 These scripts should be general purpose and "just work".
 No janky hacks are present.

-Just need to sort out some directory malarkey, and it's good to go.
+Just need to write some scripts as functions and we're good to go.

 ~~~